jeonghanlee/e3-builder/README.md

 ```

 ### LLRF Applications

+Before it, one should install the LLRF SIS8300 kernel driver.
 One should access the ESS bitbucket, gitlab, or both repositories.
 Please check the reference [[5]].
 ```
+e3_env $ make llrf
 ```

 ### BI Applications
+Before it, one should install the BI SIS8300 kernel driver.
 One should access the ESS bitbucket, gitlab, or both repositories.
 Please check the reference [[5]].
 ```
+e3_env $ make bi
 ```

 ## Platform Path
 In the directory, one can find the following additional tools which allow users to install few more enviornment or libraries.
-For further information, please look at corresponding url
+For further information, please look at corresponding urls:

 ### ethercat
 * https://github.com/icshwi/etherlabmaster